 Brady is the owner and founder of Retrospeed.
 He went to school at AMI in Florida and has been working professionally in the field since 2000.
 In 2006 he branched off and started Retrospeed.
 Since then he’s been refining his skills as well as the motorcycle restoration process, striving to make each bike better than the last.
 When he’s not at work, Brady is most likely spending time with his family or playing with his early Porsche 911.

 Ryan is the lead tech at Retrospeed.
 He has a degree from MMI and has been working professionally as a mechanic since 2012.
 In 2014 he joined the team at Retrospeed.
-With an eye for detail, a desire for perfection, and the ability to preform the job, you can trust your bike is in good hands if it ends up on Ryans lift.
+With an eye for detail, a desire for perfection, and the ability to perform the job, you can trust your bike is in good hands if it ends up on Ryans lift.
 Any MotoAmerica fans?
-Watch for Ryan on the Kyle Wymans Racing crew.
+Watch for Ryan on the Kyle Wyman Racing crew.

 Donovon received his motorcycle repair technician certification in 2016 and has been a tech at Retrospeed ever since.
 His obsession with quality and love for old bikes goes hand in hand, as he’s eager to see your motorcycle driving down the road better than ever.
-Most of Donovon’s free time is spent either at the shop working on his own projects, or doing any activity he can outdoors.
+Most of Donovon’s free time is spent either at the shop working on his own projects, or doing anything he can outdoors.

 Caitlyn is likely the first person you will talk to here at our shop.
 She’ll take your calls, order special parts, handle any requests, she does it all!
 Needless to say, Retrospeed couldn’t function without her.
 New to the vintage motorcycle world, her love for bikes keeps growing.
 On a nice day you’ll see her Honda Grom in the parking lot.
-When she’s not at work she’s spending quality time with her husband Cody and their dog.